EPFL-LCN/neuronaldynamics-exercises/doc/exercises/perceptual-decision-making.rst

 In this exercise we study decision making in a network of competing populations of spiking neurons.
 The network has been proposed by Wong and Wang in 2006 [1] as a model of decision making in a visual motion detection task.
 The decision making task and the network are described in the book and in the original publication (see :ref:`location-references` [1]).

-To get a better understanding of the network, we recommend to solve the exercise :doc:`spatial-working-memory` first.

-The parameters of our implementation differ from the original paper.
-In particular, the default network simulates only 512 spiking neurons which leads to relatively short simulation time even on less powerful computers.
+.. _location-phase_plane:

 .. figure:: exc_images/DecisionMaking_PhasePlane_3.png
     :align: center
     :width: 100%

+    Decision Space.
-    Phase plane.
-Each point represents the firing rates of the two subpopulation "Left" and "Right" at a given point in time (averaged over a short time window).
+    Each point represents the firing rates of the two subpopulations "Left" and "Right" at a given point in time (averaged over a short time window).
 The color encodes time.
 In this example, the decision "Right" is made after about 900 milliseconds.

+To get a better understanding of the network dynamics, we recommend to solve the exercise :doc:`spatial-working-memory`.

+The parameters of our implementation differ from the original paper.
+In particular, the default network simulates only 480 spiking neurons which leads to relatively short simulation time even on less powerful computers.

 **Book chapters**